NetJets has ordered 425 from business aircraft

 In the midst of the economic crisis, some are making record purchases.
 Berkshire Hathaway Group, controlled by billionaire Warren Buffett, places a new bet on the revival of the private flights market, with a record order worth 9,6 billion for 425 business aircraft from Bombardier and Cessna.

-Private flight operator NetJets, which is in Berkshire Hathaway's portfolio, has commanded a record number of private-jet aircraft, anticipating that the US economy and developed economies in Europe will eventually "return to a much stronger position," Bloomberg reports.
+Private flight operator NetJets, in Berkshire Hathaway's portfolio, has ordered a record number of aircraft for private flights, anticipating that the US economy and developed economies in Europe will "finally return to a much stronger position," according to Bloomberg.

 Deliveries will begin in two years, with NetJets currently owning a fleet of over 700 aircraft.
 The company has obtained favorable financial conditions from aircraft manufacturers, who are in a crisis of orders.